Polymer/old-docs-site/docs/start/usingelements.md

 - **You don't have to care how they work**.
 Their internals are safely encapsulated.
 You interact with them using a well-defined API of attributes, events, properties, methods, and how they handle child nodes.
 They could use some kind of space-age magic inside, but from the outside you don't know or care.
 - **They're easy to add to your project**.
 Elements, no matter which framework they're from, should define their dependencies using [Bower](http://bower.io).
 That means that setting up an element for use in your project--no matter how complex its dependencies, or which frameworks it depends on--is just a matter of running `bower install the-element`, importing the element to your page, and using it.

-{{site.project_title}}'s set of elements includes the usual suspects like buttons and other UI components, but also includes non-UI elements like `<polymer-ajax>`.
+{{site.project_title}}'s set of elements includes the usual suspects like buttons and other UI components, but also includes non-UI elements like `<core-ajax>`.
 It may sound surprising, but when you embrace the world-view that "[everything is an element](/docs/start/everything.html)" you'll find yourself reaching for pre-built elements more often than script to accomplish common tasks. {{site.project_title}}'s collection of elements is already robust, and continues to grow.

 ## Installing elements {#install}